HazyResearch/data-centric-ai/README-v2.md

 # Data Centric AI

-We're collecting (an admittedly opinionated) list of resources and progress made in data-centric AI, with exciting directions from our own lab and collaborators.
+We're collecting (an admittedly opinionated) list of resources and progress made in data-centric AI, with exciting directions past and present.

 AI has been pretty focused on models, while in reality, the experience of those who put models into production or use them in real applications is that data matters a lot (maybe even more!).